prebid/prebid.github.io/dev-docs/modules/viewability.md

 ## Overview

-This module will trigger a viewability pixel, when a given HTML element becomes viewable, according to custom viewability criteria.
+This module will trigger a viewability pixel when a given HTML element becomes viewable according to custom viewability criteria.

 Notes:
 - Does not depend on publishers using GAM ad server (does not use GPT's ImpressionViewableEvent).
-- Allows custom viewability criteria (timeInView and inViewThreshold).
+- Enables custom viewability criteria (timeInView and inViewThreshold).
 - Aims to provide (and in some ways extend) functionality of https://github.com/InteractiveAdvertisingBureau/openvv-html , but keeping the size to the bare minimun (openvv-html is ~26kb in size).
-- Allows publishers to track viewability through callbacks or img/js pixels.
+- Enables publishers to track viewability through callbacks or img/js pixels.
-- Allows buy side to track viewability by posting a message from withing the creative iframe (including the postMessage call in the ad markup), thus avoiding custom viewability scripts.
+- Enables buy side to track viewability by posting a message from within the creative iframe (including the postMessage call in the ad markup), thus avoiding custom viewability scripts.

 {: .alert.alert-warning :}
 This module does not work on IE (uses IntersectionObserver).